Aug. 17, 2021

 - Capacity restrictions are lifted in all settings.

 - Social distancing requirements have been lifted in all settings.
-(For example, there is no longer a requirement that tables in restaurants be spaced out.)

 Recommendations for large venues

 It is strongly recommended that all individuals continue to wear face coverings in all large indoor seating facilities with a seating capacity greater than 5,000 individuals, unless an exception applies.
 (See a list of places above where masks are currently required in Wake County.)

 See the Raleigh Convention and Performing Arts Complex Re-Opening Guide here.